Click on the images help you identify a northern white cedar.

 Form

-A compact, pyramidal tree measuring 50 to 60 feet tall with a diameter of 24 to 36 inches.
-The trunk is often twisted, strongly tapered and frequently divided into two or more direct stems.
+Compact, pyramidal tree, 50 to 60 feet tall, with a diameter of 24 to 36 inches.
+Trunk is often twisted, strongly tapered, and frequently divided into two or more direct stems.
 Branches are short and nearly horizontal.
-Sometimes forms almost impenetrable thickets because dead branches are very stiff and persistent.
-In the open, develops a conical, symmetrical crown.
-There are numerous ornamental or garden varieties of white cedar known as arborvitae.
+Dead branches are stiff and persistent, sometimes forming almost impenetrable thickets.
+In the open, tree develops a conical, symmetrical crown.
+Numerous ornamental or garden varieties of white cedar are known as arborvitae.

 Bark